zhengxiaopeng/RobolectricSupportNativeLibs/README.md

 ```

-Windows is similar.
+- Windows is similar.

-3. Load so library in your RobolectricApplication
+**3. Load so library in your RobolectricApplication.**